basho-labs/little_riak_book/en/04-operators.md

 Finally, `top` is an analysis command checking the Erlang details of a particular node in real time.
 Different processes have different process ids (Pids), use varying amounts of memory, queue up so many messages at a time (MsgQ), and so on.
-This is useful for advanced diagnostics, and is especially useful if you know Erlang, or seek help from other users, the Riak team, or Basho.
+This is useful for advanced diagnostics, and is especially useful if you know Erlang or need help from other users, the Riak team, or Basho.

 ![Top](../assets/top.pdf)